 With either Continuous or Time Recording one could employ a Behavior Sampling technique.
 In Behavior Sampling the observer records each occurrence of one or a few types of behavior either for an individual or for a group.
 This is not an appropriate measure with which to generate a time budget, but it can be very useful for recording rare events, or focusing on a few behaviors that happen very often.
 Ideally, Behavior Sampling for a group would include information about which individuals are engaged in the behavior of interest, however in field studies or with unmarked individuals it may not be possible to identify individuals.
 In JWatcher one could use "modifiers" to designate which individual, or simply the sex of the individual engaged in the behavior of interest.
 Keep this option in mind for independent projects.

 CONCLUSIONS:

 Summarize today's work in 1 page that includes the following items.
-Attach this to your lab notebook.
+Attach this to your lab notebook and hand in a copy at the beginning of lab next week.

 1 paragraph introduction including